MarcGravel/JobJug/README.md

 ![Invoice-PDF](./src/assets/readmeScreens/jjInvoice.png)

-At any time after the invoice has been sent, a manager or admin can go to the job page and click view invoice to receive a PDF copy of that invoice that will automatically start a download through their browser.
+At any time after the invoice has been sent, a manager or admin can go to the job page and click view invoice to receive a PDF copy sent to them by email.

 ### Some Mobile Views